Real-analytic geodesics in the Mabuchi space of K\"ahler metrics and quantization: Approximate geodesics

+\begin{prop} Let $\phi\in \mathcal{H}$ be analytic and close to $0$.
+Then ${\rm Hilb}_k(\phi)$ is an analytic Fourier Integral Operator close to identity, up to $O(e^{-ck})$. \end{prop} \begin{proof} The proof consists simply in reverting the roles played by $\omega_0$ and $\omega_{\phi}$ in Proposition \ref{prop:manip_kernel_ops}, and applying this result to the Bergman kernel $\Pi_k^{\phi}$, known to be a Fourier Integral Operator for $\omega_{\phi}$ by Proposition \ref{prop:calc_Toeplitz}. \end{proof}

 We now turn to what is in fact the technical core of this article, namely that Bergman rays (i.e. imaginary time Schrödinger propagators) are, in short time, analytic FIOs close to identity. \begin{prop} Let $f\in C^{\omega}(M,\R)$.
-Then, for $t$ small, $e^{tkT_k^{\rm cov}(f)}$ is an analytic Fourier Integral Operator close to identity. \end{prop} The proof of this Proposition occupies the rest of Subsection \ref{sec:geodesics-as-fourier}.
+Then, for $t\in \C$ small, $e^{tkT_k^{\rm cov}(f)}$ is an analytic Fourier Integral Operator close to identity. \end{prop} The proof of this Proposition occupies the rest of Subsection \ref{sec:geodesics-as-fourier}.

 We begin by identifying the phase of the FIO.
 To begin with, let $\kappa_t$ be the time flow of the Hamiltonian $if$ on $\widetilde{M}$.
-In short times, the graph $\mathcal{L}(t)$ of $\kappa_t$ is a complex Lagrangian, close to identity, with vanishing Bohr-Sommerfeld class.
-Moreover, (in short time, and restricted to the vicinity of $M$) it satisfies the group morphism property
+In short times, the graph $\mathcal{L}(t)$ of $\kappa_t$ is a complex Lagrangian, close to identity.